1 3/4 fl oz | Hayman's London Dry Gin |

 How to make:

-(Or, if serving on-the-rocks, strain into ice-filled old-fashioned glass, preferably over a large cube or chuck of block ice).
+- FINE STRAIN into chilled glass.
+(Or if serving on-the-rocks, strain into ice-filled old-fashioned glass, preferably over a large cube or chunk of block ice).

 Review: